last updated: may 20th 2026

 Padding

-PS: margin is used outside an element, while padding is for inside (distance to border), which is what we are using here.
+Info: margin is used outside an element, while padding is for inside (distance to border)

 No Padding